 Due to leasehold scandals, the Government started to negotiate a ban on leasehold sales for houses last year.
 The alternative proposed was commonhold agreements, which would apply to properties like multiple flats in one building, where there is more than one occupant in the freehold.

-Commonhold agreement grant equal ownership to leaseholders of a building.
+Commonhold agreements grant equal ownership to leaseholders of a building.
 The main benefit to this is that the ownership is not for a set period like leaseholds, and maintenance of shared areas such as gardens or corridors can be completed by the occupiers without third-party management.
 This can give the occupier more control and freedom with the property and its maintenance.

 This said, it is not yet against the law to lease houses, and commonhold agreements may be hard to come by until this has been confirmed.

 Are you looking to sell your home quickly, perhaps due to ground rent or leasehold complications?
 If so, SOLD.CO.UK can help.
-We can sell your house fast within 30 days and are one of the leading online estate agents in the UK.
-Find out more.
+We can sell your house fast and for free and are one of the leading online estate agents in the UK.